ember-cli/babel-plugin-debug-macros/README.md

 ## Setup

-The plugin takes 4 types options: `envFlags`, `features`, `debugTools` and `packageVersion`.
+The plugin takes 5 types options: `envFlags`, `features`, `debugTools`, `externalizeHelpers` and `packageVersion`.
 The `importSpecifier` is used as a hint to this plugin as to where macros are being imported and completely configurable by the host.
 The `packageVersion` is used to strip any deprecations that expired when compared with the `deprecate` CallExpressions.
+Like Babel you can supply you're own helpers using the `externalizeHelpers` options.

 ```
 {
   plugins: [
     ['babel-debug-macros', {
       packageVersion: '3.0.0',
+      externalizeHelpers: {
+        global: 'Ember'
+      },
       envFlags: {
         importSpecifier: '@ember/env-flags',
         flags: { DEBUG: 1 }